Federal Regulation

 Federal regulations are being developed to implement Workforce Pell as directed by the One Big Beautiful Bill (OB3) Act.
 These regulations will outline key requirements for institutional eligibility, program quality, and oversight, including standards for short-term program design, accreditation expectations, reporting, and accountability measures to ensure the Workforce Pell program meets its statutory goals.

 Consensus was reached by the negotiated rulemaking committee on December 12, 2025.
-Draft Consensus Language

 - Topic One: Ineligibility for Federal Pell Grants Due to Receipt of Non-Federal Financial Assistance